 3. Think outside the box

-And you don't have to sell ads just to local businesses Sell ad space to your cast and crew’s family and friends to give them space to write notes of encouragement.
+And you don't have to sell ads just to local businesses.
+Remember to offer ad space to your cast and crew’s family and friends to contribute notes of encouragement.
 Just as theatre fans hold on to Playbills as a memento of seeing a Broadway show, your production’s cast and crew will likely hold on to their programs as a memento of their experience.
 These personal notes make that even more special.

 4. Remember that businesses are not just ad buyers

 Raising money is great, but local businesses can be just as if not more useful to you as a community connection as well.
 Make sure any flyers or posters you make for your production get distributed to businesses that have purchased ad space.
-Include tickets to see a performance with any ads sold, and make sure they attend!
+Find out if they do any email marketing, and if a call-out for tickets might fit into an upcoming campaign.
+Include tickets to see a performance with any ads sold and make sure they attend, something that becomes even easier if you are able to offer performances via online streaming!
 After the production has closed, let the businesses you worked with know the impact of their support by filming a thank you video with personal messages from your cast and crew.

 5. Get school administration involved

 District and building administrators often have jam-packed schedules, but there’s no better way for them to learn the importance of a theatre program than to witness it firsthand.
 Check in with your administration periodically and give them updates on the production, complete with any special moments or achievements that your students make during the process.
-Make sure every administrator knows when and where performances are being held and encourage them to attend.
-If they’re not able to make it to a performance, get them a copy of your PLAYBILLder-created program.
-A slick and Broadway-quality program with page after page of ads from local businesses and community members shows you know what you’re doing, and that your theatre program is something the community wants and truly cares about.
+Make sure every administrator knows when performances are being held and how they can attend.
+If they’re not able to see a performance, get them a copy of your PLAYBILLder-created program, either as a physical copy or as a digital link or file.
+A slick and Broadway-quality program with page after page of ads from local businesses and community members shows that you know what you’re doing, and that your theatre program is something the community wants and truly cares about.

-Also consider bringing a group from your production’s cast and/or crew to a school board meeting and let them share with board members directly about their experiences working on the production.
-Encourage your students to think about what they learned during the process, and what it meant to them getting to be involved.
-And of course, bring school board members copies of your PLAYBILLder-created program as well.
+Getting students from your production's cast and crew to speak at a school board meeting about their experiences working on the productions can go a long way as well.
+Encourage your students to think about what they learned during the process, and what it meant to them getting to be involved, which is liable to be only more poignant and vital during this health crisis.
+And of course, provide school board members with physical or digital copies of your PLAYBILLder-created program as well.

 To get started building your own custom Playbill program, visit PLAYBILLder.com.